Photos by Katie Hovland

 Bad Religion is one of punk rock’s longest-running and most revered acts.
 Over the years, they’ve sold millions of albums and influenced countless bands.
-Without a doubt, their place in the history of punk as one of the genre’s most important and significant groups is certainly solidified.
-Several months ago, Bad Religion came through Chicago for a show at the Vic and Jaded In Chicago was lucky enough to sit down and talk with bassist Jay Bentley.
-We conversed about the band’s highly acclaimed latest album, The Process of Belief, their return to Epitaph and much more.
-Continue Reading…
+By combining political and intelligent lyrics with three-part vocal harmonies, they created a signature sound that’s one of the most recognizable in all of punk.
+Several months ago, Bad Religion came through Chicago for a show at The Vic and we talked with bassist Jay Bentley.
+We conversed about the band’s latest album, The Process of Belief, their return to Epitaph and much more.

 Chixdiggit! is back after more than a five-year wait since the release of their last album.
 For those unfamiliar with the band, they hail from Calgary and formed in 1990.
 They’re also one of pop punk’s best-kept secrets, led by KJ Jansen’s distinctive vocals, a penchant for badass guitar solos and quality if not often humorous songwriting.
 Thankfully, this EP does not disappoint, as it’s potentially the band’s best material since their stellar 1998 record, Born on the First of July.
 The first notable entry is “Swedish Rat”, which pokes fun at an ill-advised Nordic hairstyle and uses gang vocals and buzzing guitars to describe the questionable hairdo.
 “Found Love” is a lively song that admires newfound romance and playfully utilizes call and response vocals to solidify its hook.
 “Hot n Horny” is a 44-second tune that details Jansen’s sexual frustrations, and “I Hope Things Will Turn Around” showcases unexpectedly truthful lyrics, as well as the disc’s most memorable guitar work.
 Also included are songs about hating basketball, a friend’s dog and a Japanese noodle dish.
 With any luck, this EP is a good indication of what to expect from the next Chixdiggit! full-length.
 Safeways Here We Come is highly recommended for anyone who enjoys fun music and likes having a good time.